Food Factory Cleaning

 - The cleaning regime should be documented with processes defined so that operators know when where and how cleaning should be carried out

-- The cleaning machines used should provide the most efficient and economical solution to the cleaning problem, to ensure that hygiene standards are met
+- The cleaning equipment used in food factories and preparation areas should provide the most efficient and economical solution to the cleaning problem, to ensure that hygiene standards are met

-Fortunately there is a wide variety of equipment available for food factory cleaning, as well as custom designed systems designed for specific production lines and environments.
+Fortunately there is a wide variety of equipment available for food production cleaning, as well as custom designed systems designed for specific production lines and environments.

 Our customers usually use a hot water pressure washer; perhaps with an additional steam facility for deeper cleaning where required.
 A stand-alone dry steam cleaner is more appropriate for some applications, either static or portable.

 Water emitted at high pressure has a scouring effect on hard surfaces which effectively blasts away impurities.
 Whilst this is superficially effective, which may be all that is required, there is some concern within the food and catering industry about the possibility of bacteria potentially being suspended in airborne particles and therefore still hazardous.
 This is of particular concern in high risk areas of food processing i.e. the last stage before it reaches the consumer, as any contamination at this stage would be difficult to deal with.
 High pressure cleaning is a very effective method in the right situation, and its cleaning hygienic efficiency is well known.